Customer Preparation

 How to Prepare

-Is the pool and all of its parts in stock?
-If not, when will you receive them?
-You will need to know this information when calling to schedule the installation date.
+Are the pool and its components currently in stock?
+If not, when can we expect their availability?
+This information is crucial when you call to schedule the installation date.

-TIP – Try to place the filter system on the same side of the pool that your home’s main electric box is located.
-To provide a straight run from one to the other.
+Tip: Try to place the filter system on the same side of the pool where your home’s main electric box is located to provide a straight run from one to the other.
 This will make the installation easier for the electrician.

 Customer Responsibility

-At the end of the installation, we will begin filling the pool to set the liner in place, this only requires a few inches of water you will need to make sure the pool is then filled to the proper water level (Installer will show you the proper water level).
+At the end of installation, we will initiate filling the pool with 1-2 inches of water using your hose to set the liner.
+You will be responsible for ensuring the pool is filled to the correct water level.
+(The installers will show you where the proper level is before leaving).

-When scheduling the installation our office will tell you how much sand to order, depending on what the pool size is.
-We recommend you order that amount unless you have plans for the excess.
-If there is any sand left over it is your responsibility to clean up and remove.
-It is better to have too much than not enough sand.
+When scheduling the installation, our office will inform you of how much sand to order based on the pool size.
+We advise ordering the recommended amount unless you have additional plans for the excess.
+If any sand remains, it is your responsibility to clean up and remove it.
+Having a surplus of sand is preferable to not having enough.

 How to Survey for your Pool Installation